MachadoOtto/magik-monkee/README.md

 1. Clone the repository: `git clone https://github.com/MachadoOtto/magik-monkee.git`
 2. Install Python 3 if not already installed.
 3. Prepare your file with the content you want to upload and note its file extension.
-4. Run magik_monkee using the appropriate command-line arguments to modify the magic numbers for the desired file extension.
+4. Run magik_monkee using the appropriate command-line arguments to modify the magic bytes for the desired file extension.

 ## Examples
-1. Basic usage to modify magic numbers for a PNG file:
+1. Basic usage to modify magic bytes for a PNG file:

         python magik_monkee.py file_to_upload.png -e png